-An attempt to reconcile my materialist tendencies with my strong belief in the primacy of mathematics.
+An attempt to reconcile my materialist tendencies, particularly when it comes to the philosophy of mind, with my belief in the primacy of mathematics.

 I'm a dualist, sort of.
-Here's the deal.
+Here's why.
 For some time, I called myself a monist, since I believe that all we need to think is a physical nervous system and whatever that nervous system needs to function.
-In particular, I don't think we need supernatural help, like souls.
+In particular, I've excluded from consideration the idea that we need supernatural help, like souls.
 What, then, is a mind?
-Clearly a mind isn't a nervous system, nor any other physical object, but my initial assumption precludes the possibility that it's supernatural.
+Clearly a mind isn't a nervous system, nor any other physical object, but nor can it be supernatural.
 Then if there is such a thing as a mind at all (and not everybody agrees that there is (Wittgenstein, for one, would object), but that's another story), it has to be an abstract entity, like evil or the number 2.
 It follows that the reason we say I have a mind is not because I have certain body parts but because I behave in a certain way.
-And it follows from that that there's nothing about our concept of mind that prevents, say, a computer program from having a mind.
+And so there's nothing about our concept of mind that prevents, say, a computer program from having a mind.

-Now suppose that I open a new Emacs buffer and write a Perl program that has my mind, then run this program, then jump off a cliff.
+Now suppose that I write a computer program that has my mind, then run this program, then jump off a cliff.
 My remains are summarily gobbled up by a bunch of seagulls.
 Technically, I'm dead.
-But to say that I no longer exist as a person is preposterous, because the Perl program that has my mind, and hence, for all intents and purposes, is me, is still running.
+But to say that I no longer exist as a person is preposterous, because the computer program that has my mind, and hence, for all intents and purposes, is me, is still running.
 It can finish this essay and post it on my website under my name and truthfully say that it isn't impersonating anybody.

 Now suppose a certain mind—say, mine—was rigorously defined as a mathematical object.
-We've already accepted that it could be expressed as a Perl program, so this has to be possible.
+We've already accepted that it could be expressed as a computer program, so this has to be possible.
 Then my mind is technically independent of my body.
 It existed long before I was born, and it will keep existing after I'm dead.
-Killing me doesn't destroy my mind any more than burning all the world's analysis textbooks destroys (−∞, +∞).
+Killing me doesn't destroy my mind any more than burning all the world's geometry textbooks destroys the Euclidean plane.
 And so, in a weird sense, I'm actually a dualist.